Hodotermes

 Hodotermes (from Greek ὁδός (hodós), travelling; Latin termes, woodworm) is a genus of African harvester termites in the Hodotermitidae.
 They range from Palaearctic North Africa, through the East African savannas to the karroid regions of southern Africa.
 As with harvester termites in general, they have serrated inner edges to their mandibles, and all castes have functional compound eyes.
 They forage for grass at night and during the day, and their pigmented workers are often observed outside the nest.

 Nests

 They nest by excavating in the soil, and the diffuse subterranean system of H. mossambicus may contain several spherical hives which may be 60 cm in diameter.
 They are interconnected by galleries and are located from near the surface to more than 6 m deep.
 Loose particles of excavated soil are brought to the surface and dumped at various points around the nest.

 Diet

-The diet of H. mossambicus consists primarily of ripe and/or frost- or drought-killed grass, though tree and shrub material is consumed to a lesser degree.
+The diet of H. mossambicus consists primarily of living and/or dead grass, though tree and shrub material is consumed to a lesser degree.
 In a stable isotope study of H. mossambicus, the grass component was found to constitute upwards of 94% of their food intake.
 In this species, the sixth instar larvae digest and distribute food within the colony by means of stomodeal trophallaxis.
 The mutual feeding also reinforces the colony's integrity, as the feeders discriminate against individuals with unfamiliar intestinal microbiota.